-Reports claim Tahbaz suffers from cancer and was in critical condition, as of March of 2019, because his jailors denied him medication and other treatment and did not transfer him to a hospital.
+Reports claim Tahbaz suffers from cancer and was in critical condition, as of March 2019, because his jailors denied him medication and other treatment and did not transfer him to a hospital.

-The jailed environmentalists reportedly have been psychologically tortured in prison, including through: months of solitary confinement; threats of death; threats of the arrest and killing of their family members; and threats of injection with hallucinogens.
-Their jailors have denied them access to legal counsel and permitted only a few meetings with family.
+The jailed environmentalists reportedly have been psychologically tortured in prison, including through solitary confinement for months, threats of death, threats of the arrest and killing of their family members, and threats of injection with hallucinogens.
+Their jailors have denied them access to legal counsel and permitted only a few meetings with the family.
 Sources claim some of the detainees were beaten.